ashishps1/awesome-low-level-design/problems/car-rental-system.md

-# Designing an Elevator System: Object-Oriented Approach in Java
+# Designing an Elevator System

 In this blog post, we will explore the object-oriented design and implementation of a Car Rental System (CRS) using Java.

 This system will handle the renting of cars to customers, managing car inventory, and tracking rentals.

 ## System Requirements